tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/1-reduce-container-image-size/14-decoupling-model-artifacts.md

       storage: 20Gi
 ```

-We can the use a Job that mounts the PVC and populates the FSxN volume behind its dynamic PV with data from S3:
+We can the use a Job that mounts the PVC and populates the FSx for NetApp ONTAP volume behind its dynamic PV with data from S3:

 ```
 apiVersion: batch/v1